Strength Camp

 The South Carolina Prostate Cancer Screening Program for African American Men (SC AMEN Program) is an innovative and timely approach from MUSC Hollings Cancer Center to address prostate cancer disparities.
 The overarching goal is to reduce these disparities by increasing prostate cancer screening rates among African American men aged 40–69 in South Carolina through patient education, navigation to screening, and follow-up.

-The program is generously supported by funding from the TD Charitable Foundation, which aims to drive social, economic, health and environmental impact in order to create more equitable health care outcomes for all.
+The program is generously supported by funding from the TD Charitable Foundation, which aims to drive social, economic, health and environmental impact in order to create better health care outcomes for all.

-South Carolina's population is racially diverse, with African Americans making up 27% of the state and minorities representing 37% of the population overall.
+South Carolina's population is composed of many groups, with African Americans making up 27% of the state and minorities representing 37% of the population overall.
 More than 75% of the state is rural and all 46 counties contain areas designated as medically underserved by the Health Resources and Services Administration.

 In 2019, 25% of African Americans in South Carolina had incomes below the poverty line.
 Economic factors, along with geographic and sociocultural barriers, contribute to poorer cancer and other health outcomes for African Americans.
-At a national level, African Americans have the highest cancer mortality rates of any racial or ethnic group, according to the American Cancer Society.
+At a national level, African Americans have the highest cancer mortality rates of any ancestry group, according to the American Cancer Society.

 The South Carolina Cancer Alliance, in collaboration with Hollings, the South Carolina Department of Health and Environmental Control, and other organizations published a report focusing on cancer in African American men in the state.